dwyl/email/README.md

 $ mix ecto.migrate
 ```

-We will follow these instructions in the next step!
+We will follow these instructions in the next steps!

+#### Why So Many Files?

+We are not going to do anything with the

+#### What are the `message_id` and `request_id` fields for?

 In case you are wondering what the **`message_id`** and **`request_id`** fields
 in the **`sent`** schema are for.
 The **`message_id`** is,
 as you would expect,
 the _Globally Unique_ ID (GUID)
-of the message in the AWS SES system.
+for the message in the AWS SES system.
+We need to keep track of this ID because
-All SNS notifications will reference this.
+all SNS notifications will reference it.
+So if we receive a "delivered" or "bounce" SNS notification,
+we need to match it up to the original **`message_id`**
+so that our data reflects the **`status`** of the message.

 The [`aws-ses-lambda`](https://github.com/dwyl/aws-ses-lambda) function
 returns a response in the following form:

 ```js
 {
   MessageId: '010201707927184a-e45eb814-3721-43cb-ac70-f527a9907055-000000',